eth-sri/eran/README.md

 ```
 cd tf-verify

-python3 . --netname <path to the network file> --epsilon <float between 0 and 1> --domain <deepzono/deeppoly/refinezono> --dataset <mnist/cifar10> [optional] --complete <True/False> --timeout_lp <float> --timeout_milp <float>
+python3 . --netname <path to the network file> --epsilon <float between 0 and 1> --domain <deepzono/deeppoly/refinezono> --dataset <mnist/cifar10/acasxu> [optional] --complete <True/False> --timeout_lp <float> --timeout_milp <float>
 ```

-* ```<epsilon>```: specifies bound for the L∞-norm based perturbation.
+* ```<epsilon>```: specifies bound for the L∞-norm based perturbation (default is 0).
+This parameter is not required for testing ACAS Xu networks.

 * Note that the residual layers are currently only supported with the DeepZ (called with deepzono) domain.

 * Refinezono refines the analysis results from the DeepZ domain using the approach in our ICLR'19 paper.
-Note that Refinezono only supports feedforward and convolutional networks currently.
 The optional parameters timeout_lp and timeout_milp (default is 1 sec for both) specify the timeouts for the LP and MILP forumlations of the network respectively.

 * Since Refinezono uses timeout for the gurobi solver, the results will vary depending on the processor speeds.

 * Setting the parameter "complete" (default is False) to True will enable MILP based complete verification using the bounds provided by the specified domain.
 When complete verification fails, ERAN prints an adversarial image within the specified adversarial region along with the misclassified label and the correct label.

+* ERAN currently supports verifying only the property 9 for ACAS Xu as defined in [https://arxiv.org/pdf/1702.01135.pdf] (known to be hard).
+Support for other properties will be added soon.

 Example
 -------------